Bikes4Fun/CS-2810/sudoku/instructions/step9.md

 Check board
 ===========

+After naked sets calculations are complete, we need to be able to evaluate a Sudoku board.
+We are interested in three possible states:

-81. The board is fully solved
+1. The board is fully solved
--1.
-The board is unsolvable (there are cells with no pencil marks left) 0-80.
-The board is unsolved, but may still be solvable.
+2. The board is unsolvable (there are cells with no pencil marks left)

-check_board(board):
+3. The board is unsolved, but may still be solvable.

+In the third case, we will continue the solving process (in the next step) by making a guess on one of the unsolved cells and trying to solve the board that results.
+To maximize our chances of guessing correctly, we will choose the cell with the fewest remaining pencil marks, calling it the *most constrained* cell.

+Write the function:

+    check_board(board) ->
         -1: board is unsolvable
         0-80: position of most-constrained cell
         81: board is solved

 in the file `check_board.s`.

-scan the entire board

-count pencil marks in each cell.
-If any cell has 0 pencil marks, return -1.
-If all cells == 1 bit: board solved, return 81.
+It should scan the entire board and count the number of pencil marks in each cell.
+If all of the cells are solved (they each have exactly one pencil mark value), then return 81.
+If even a single cell has zero pencil marks, return -1.

-else: return index of the unsolved cell
-    with the fewest pencil marks.

-In the event of a tie:
-    return the first index with the fewest pencil marks (0-80).
+In the remaining case, return the index of the unsolved cell with the fewest pencil marks.
+In the event of a tie, return the lowest index number of a cell with the fewest pencil marks.

+Note that this can be implemented as a leaf function (if you write a loop to count the pencil marks) or you can write it as a non-leaf function and call your `count_bits` function.

 This function examines all positions of the board, but it does not care about rows, columns, and boxes, so there is no need to use the